aidevnn/AutoGrad-Engine/README.md

 ## What is this?

-This is the exact same algorithm that powers ChatGPT, in ~400 lines of code across 4 files (plus extensive comments explaining every piece).
+This is the exact same algorithm that powers ChatGPT, in ~600 lines of code across 4 files (plus extensive comments explaining every piece).
 No PyTorch, no TensorFlow, no NuGet packages.
 Just plain C# and math.

 It trains a tiny GPT model on a list of human names, then generates new ones that sound real but never existed.

 **This is not production code.** It's an educational tool.
-It processes one number at a time where real implementations process millions in parallel on GPUs.
+It processes one number at a time, whereas real implementations process millions in parallel on GPUs.
 But every conceptual piece of a real GPT is here.

 **New to ML?** Start with the [Prerequisites guide](PREREQUISITES.md) — it covers all the math and ML concepts you need, from scratch.